ethers-io/ethers.js/docs/v5/api/contract/contract-factory/README.md

 contract.deployTransaction.wait()
 //!

-// Now the contract is safe to ineract with contract.value()
+// Now the contract is safe to interact with contract.value()
 //!
 ```